I grew up in New Zealand and now live in the US writing for trailers, TV shows, games and films.

 -- Can I use your music for free in a YouTube video?

-Just to be clear: I can't give anyone formal authorization to use my music for free on YouTube.
-If YouTube is asking for it, then it's probably best that you don't use the track.
+Just to be clear: I can't give anyone formal authorization to use my music for free.
+If YouTube is asking for it (which usually happens if you're trying to monetize), then it's probably best that you don't use the track.

-If you want permission to use a track, by all means get in contact with the library that owns it, but bear in mind not all trailer music companies cater to low budget projects - they might not even reply to your request.
-They might be willing to work with you, especially if you can afford $500 or more for a license.
-You can simply google their name, or if you can't find them, contact me through Facebook and I'll pass their info along.
+If you want permission to use a track, by all means get in contact with the publisher / library that owns it.
+Unfortunately, most music libraries (especially ones focused on trailers) don't cater to low budget projects - they might not even reply to your request unless you can afford $500 or more for a license.
+To find their contact info, I usually list their contact info in the track description on SoundCloud.
+You can also google their name, or if you can't find them, contact me through SoundCloud or Facebook and I'll pass their info along.

-I even have music on there for free.
+I even have a lot of music on there for free.

 You won't find the latest trailer music I've done - but there is a lot of action, comedy, acoustic, jazz, dramatic and some epic music there.